vedhamereddy/GettingAIISentimental/README.md

 **Challenges We Faced:**

-> 1. Working with large quantities of data proved to be a challenge, which we eventually overcame with dividing the procedure of data cleaning into smaller components, and eventually (coming to ___ accuracy).
+> 1. Working with large quantities of data proved to be a challenge, which we eventually overcame with dividing the procedure of data cleaning into smaller components.

 > 2. Combining the three different methods of sentiment analysis to form our hybrid model tended to be very complex and convoluted especially as our team members did not already have previous experience with AI, but the effort and struggle eventually paid off when we developed our final finished product.